nyjackson/SBA-320H/README.md

 ## /components
 Contains all the React components used to craft the QuoTabler application.

+### AllCats.jsx
+- Lists all cats with pagination.
-### AllQuotes.jsx
+### AllDogs.jsx
-- Lists all quotes with pagination.
+- Lists all dogs with pagination.

-### FavoriteQuotes.jsx
+### Favorites.jsx
-- Lists all favorited quotes and renders them.
+- Lists all favorited dogs and cats then renders them and showcases information about them.

 ### Home.jsx
 - Serves as the homepage with a brief introduction to the program.